craigtrupp/SQL/Sql_Challenges/SqlChallenges.md

 * This is a heavily involved case study and start with a request to create an `ERD` based on provided data in a schema.
 The ERD can be found here and is also available directly through DB Diagram
     - https://github.com/craigtrupp/SrsSQL/blob/main/Sql_Challenges/6_CliqueBait/images/clique_bait_schema.png
     - https://dbdiagram.io/d/64c8195a02bd1c4a5e01a62c
-    - Within the markdown file below, the `DDL` language can also be seen for the table relationship definition as well as potential Indexes for improved performance
+    - Within the challenge markdown file, the `DDL` language can also be seen (Section A) for the table relationship definition as well as potential Indexes for improved performance
 * The challenge mocks tasks involving data from `user`, `events`, `products` and `campaign analysis` tables for user events
 * **Digital Analysis** involves questions including
     - User Visits by Event Types